JMViJi/Prediction-of-Wild-Blueberry-Yield/README.md

 3. Execute each cell in the notebook sequentially to reproduce the analysis and predictions.
 4. Customize the notebook as needed for your own analysis.

+## Contributions and Collaboration

+If you're interested in contributing to this project, you're welcome to do so!
+You can fork this repository, work on your own branch, and submit a pull request with your contributions.

+## Contact

+If you have any questions or want to get in touch regarding this project, you can email me at [josevillalbajimenez@gmail.com].

 ## Acknowledgments
 This notebook was created for the "Prediction of Wild Blueberry Yield" competition.
 The dataset and competition details can be found at [competition-link].